 I stayed for two nights – which wasn’t much time – but it was enough to give me a sense of the place.

-Most people get to Grand Manan Island via a 90 minute ferry ride from Blacks Harbour, located 90 kilometers west of Saint John.
+Most people get to Grand Manan Island via a 90 minute ferry ride from Blacks Harbour, located 90 kilometres west of Saint John.
 The approach to the island gives you a sense of its ruggedness with rocky cliffs and lighthouses being the first things you’ll see.
 If you’re lucky you might see whales too.

 I had big plans for the two days on the island; kayak out of Seal Cove, hike to the Hole in the Wall, bike the backroads of the island and hike the trails around the Southwest Head Lighthouse.